Madrean alligator lizard

-The Madrean alligator lizard (Elgaria kingii) is a species of lizard in the family Anguidae.
-The species is endemic to the southwestern United States and adjacent northwestern Mexico.
+The Madrean alligator lizard (Elgaria kingii), also known commonly as King's alligator lizard and el lagarto de montaña in Mexican Spanish, is a species of lizard in the family Anguidae.
+The species is native to the southwestern United States and adjacent northwestern Mexico.

 Etymology

 The specific name, kingii, is in honor of Phillip Parker King, an Australian-born Royal Navy officer who surveyed the coast of South America.

 Geographic range

-Elgaria kingii is found from southeastern Arizona and southwestern New Mexico, United States, southward to Jalisco, Colima, Nayarit, southeastern Zacatecas, and southwestern Aguascalientes, Mexico.
+E. kingii is found from southeastern Arizona and southwestern New Mexico, United States, southward to Jalisco, Colima, Nayarit, southeastern Zacatecas, and southwestern Aguascalientes, Mexico.

+Habitat

+E. kingii is found in a variety of habitats including desert, grassland, shrubland, and forest.